jorisvink/sanctum/README.md

 - intel-aes-gcm (AES256-GCM via Intel its highly performant libisal_crypto lib).
 - nyfe-agelas (Agelas via nyfe, an AEAD cipher based on Keccak).

-Note that no matter which CIPHER is selected libsodium is always a dependency as it is used for x25519.

 ## One-directional tunnels

 Sanctum supports one-directional tunnels, this is called the pilgrim